modina-eu/sfdcanbac-best-chat/app/docs/photos.md

 Great :sparkles:

 By the way, you don't have to curate the "best" photos of your trip or the production.
 The beauty of collectible or playing cards is that a deck consists of tens of cards, and every collector finds a different value in each card.
-You may have a blurry photo or a screenshot of Google Maps; if you find them somehow intriguing, let's add these images, too.
+You may have a blurry photo or a screenshot of Google Maps; if you find them intriguing in some way, let's add these images, too.

 %%(Re)cognition%%